 3. Does the intimidating person calm down as long as you fall in-line?

 Recognizing the characteristics of superiority in a bully is key to helping others who are being bullied.
 When we see a person responding in exaggerated intensity towards someone—do not jump on the band wagon.
 Ruining someone else’s reputation is a classic way bullies build their superior posture.
 Joining in a bully’s defamation contributes to their continued building project of superiority.
 Staying out of it, or jumping off the bandwagon always helps the person being bullied to regain their balance.
+(Paula Masters)

 A bully enlists and utilizes loyalty for their own benefit.
 In fact, you may hear the word loyalty quite often in a bully’s vocabulary.
 It may be concealed in phrases or questions designed to establish a sense of camaraderie: “are you with me?”, “can I count on you?”, “do I have your support”?
-With a bully there is an ulterior agenda—a binding of loyalty against something or someone.
+But with a bully there is always an ulterior agenda—a binding of loyalty against something or someone.

 The dictionary describes loyalty as faithful adherence.
 Because of its favorable connotation we naturally think of loyalty in a positive light.
 But for the bully it’s far from altruistic.
 Loyalty to them is simply a means to an end.
 Any deviation from faithful adherence is perceived as an affront.